Albertvs8/TFG/README.md

 It contains three files:
 - `heart_failure_clinical_records_dataset.csv`: Dataset containing all the original 299 samples.
 - `heart_failure_clinical_records_dataset_16samples.csv`: Dataset containing 16 samples, used to compare the memory size between unencrypted data and encrypted data.
 - `encrypted_dataset.md`: Link to the files containing 16 encrypted samples.
-Due to storage issues, it is not uploaded to the repository.
+Due to storage issues, these files are not uploaded to the repository.

 ### Scripts/